 Access the Session Border Controller web management interface by using a web browser and entering the URL https://<ip-address>, where <ip-address> is the management IP address configured at installation.
 Log in using the appropriate credentials.

 Once logged in, the Dashboard screen is presented.
 The left navigation pane contains the different available menu items used for the configuration of the Avaya SBCE.
-Verify that the status of the License State field is OK, indicating that a valid license is present.
-Contact an authorized Avaya sales representative if a license is needed.

 7.2.
 System Management